nahuel-ianni/nahuel-ianni/README.md

 ## Welcome, visitor
 ### to Nahuel's profile

-A little info about me:
+I'm an argentinian who got lost around Europe and ended up in Sweden somehow.

-- Full-stack software engineer
+🤔 Full-stack software engineer
-- Currently working as a project manager / team coach
+🔭 Currently working as a project manager / team coach
-- Bachelor's degree in computer science
+📫 Bachelor's degree in computer science
+😄 Under constant improvements
+⚡ Guitar player

 ### Learn more about me